Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-42-big-questions.md

 "Sorry.
 We made this in a Gaoian kitchen."

-"Oh well…"
+"Oh well..."

 Food disappeared quickly into their four black holes.
 They spared some time to get sleeping arrangements a little better sorted out but honestly, everyone was so happy and now sedated with a heavy meal, it didn’t take long before it was time to go back to sleep.

 Fortunately, Julian didn’t need any persuading to eschew the man-pile in the basement.

-"C’mon, I haven’t slept on the new bed yet…"
+"C’mon, I haven’t slept on the new bed yet..."

 "Sleep?"
 Allison asked him.